The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Preheat oven to 375 degrees F.

-Place pieces of bread on a baking sheet.
-Drizzle with the olive oil.
+Place pieces of bread on a bowl and drizzle with olive oil and Parmigiano.

 Remove and transfer croutons to a plate and set aside.

-Meanwhile, place the egg yolks, anchovy fillets, garlic, vinegar, lemon juice, Dijon, and Worcestershire sauce in a food processor or blender.
+Meanwhile, place the egg yolk, anchovy fillets, garlic, vinegar, lemon juice, Dijon, Worcestershire sauce, and Parmigiano in a food processor or blender.

-Meanwhile, place the egg yolks, anchovy fillets, garlic, vinegar, lemon juice, Dijon, and Worcestershire sauce in a food processor or blender.
+Meanwhile, place the egg yolk, anchovy fillets, garlic, vinegar, lemon juice, Dijon, Worcestershire sauce, and Parmigiano in a food processor or blender.

-Process until smooth.
-Slowly add the oils and place in a bowl in the refrigerator until ready to use.
+Spoon into a bowl and place in the refrigerator until ready to use.

 Place Romaine in a large salad bowl.

-Drizzle some of the dressing over lettuce and toss to combine.
+Stir dress and drizzle some over lettuce and toss to combine.

 Season to taste with salt and pepper.